 If our current and any future clinical trials are delayed, suspended or terminated, we may be unable to develop our product candidates on a timely basis, which would adversely affect our ability to obtain regulatory approvals, increase our development costs and delay or prevent commercialization of any approved products.

 We cannot predict whether we will encounter problems with our ongoing, planned or any future clinical trials that will cause regulatory agencies, institutional review boards, or us to suspend or delay a trial.
-For example, in November 2018, the Company announced the temporary suspension of the Phase 1 clinical trial for CB4211, our lead MBT candidate, in order to address injection site reactions, and we resumed the trial in June 2019.
+For example, in November 2018, the Company announced the temporary suspension of the Phase 1 clinical trial for CB4211, our lead MBT candidate, in order to address injection site reactions and we resumed the trial in June 2019.
 In November 2019, we announced the completion of the Phase 1a portion of the clinical trial and the commencement of the recruiting phase of the final Phase 1b stage of the study.
-However, in March 2020, we announced anticipated delays in the completion of our Phase 1b study for NASH and obesity.
-The delays were caused by a pause by some of our clinical research organization partners in all of their activities related to the study in response to recent developments relating to the COVID-19 pandemic.
-We announced the resumption of our Phase 1b study in July 2020.
-In response to a routine annual development safety update report (the “DSUR”) we submitted to the FDA on August 6, 2020, the FDA has requested additional details regarding injection site reaction safety data presented in the DSUR.
-We are preparing to provide such details to the FDA, and the FDA’s review of such information could result in the delay or suspension of our Phase 1b study to address any concerns.
+However, on March 30, 2020, we announced anticipated delays in the completion of our Phase 1b study for NASH and obesity for an unknown period of time.
+The delays are being caused by a pause by some of our clinical research organization partners in all of their activities related to the study in response to recent developments relating to the COVID-19 pandemic.
 Clinical trials and clinical data collection protocols can be delayed for a variety of reasons, including:

 |●||unanticipated consequences of the formulation of the product candidate requiring us to pause the trial to investigate alternative formulations;|